-Ponte Vedra Beach, FL Dentures Restore Missing Teeth
+Ponte Vedra Beach Dentures Restore Missing Teeth

 Our doctors at Ponte Vedra Complete Dentistry are thoroughly trained to provide the residents of Ponte Vedra and surrounding communities with a variety of tooth replacement treatments.

-Complete dentures are a removable replacement to an entire dental arch.
+Complete dentures are a removable replacement for an entire dental arch.
 They are constructed of a special denture resin with either resin or porcelain teeth and are designed to replace the normal form and function of either the teeth in the upper jaw or the lower jaw.
 The complete denture uses the anatomic contours of the mouth, the opposing teeth, and the properties of saliva to stay retained in the mouth.
-The result can be functional and extremely esthetically pleasing.
+The result can be functional and esthetically pleasing.

 With the technological advancements that dental implants have given us, the implant denture has become a terrific tool for dentists.
 These are a type of full denture that is held into place by dental implants instead of resting on the soft tissue like conventional dentures.
 These dentures can be done in several ways.
 With an overdenture, the denture will snap onto the implant in your jaw similar to how a snap shirt works.
 The other type of implant denture is the hybrid.
 A hybrid is generally fixed in place with a screw attachment to 4-6 dental implants in each arch.
 The denture is removed every 6 months for cleaning by your dentist in Ponte Vedra Beach.
 The result is an extremely secure and retentive replacement for teeth.

 Benefits of Dentures

 Dentures are a lower-cost alternative to implants and can be the chosen procedure for many patients who are missing teeth.
 Many patients that have been treated with dentures claim they have a better smile, better facial features, and better self-esteem as a result.